duleab/Fake-Image-Detection/INSIGHT_REPORT.md

 ![FFT magnitude spectra for real vs. fake images](images/task1_cell38_img1.png)

-**Figure 4 â€” FFT Magnitude Spectra.** This figure shows the 2D Fourier magnitude spectra averaged over batches of real (left) and fake (center) images, with a difference map (right).
-The real image spectrum exhibits the characteristic **1/f power decay** expected of natural imagesâ€”a smooth, radially symmetric drop-off from low to high frequencies.
+**Figure 4 — FFT Magnitude Spectra.** This figure shows the 2D Fourier magnitude spectra averaged over batches of real (left) and fake (center) images, with a difference map (right).
+The real image spectrum exhibits the characteristic **1/f power decay** expected of natural images—a smooth, radially symmetric drop-off from low to high frequencies.
 The fake image spectrum, while visually similar, shows subtle but systematic deviations: the power distribution is slightly altered at specific frequency bands, particularly in the mid-to-high frequency range.
 The difference map highlights these deviations as bright spots, indicating frequency bands where the generative model's output differs from natural image statistics.

 ![Radial power spectrum curves comparing real and fake frequency content](images/task1_cell39_img1.png)

-**Figure 5 â€” Radial Power Spectrum Curves.** This is the **single most informative forensic visualization** in the entire analysis.
+**Figure 5 — Radial Power Spectrum Curves.** This is the **single most informative forensic visualization** in the entire analysis.
 The plot shows the azimuthally-averaged power spectral density as a function of spatial frequency for both real and fake images.
 Both curves follow the expected 1/f decay, but they diverge significantly in the **mid-to-high frequency range**.
 Real images maintain a smooth, natural power decay consistent with camera sensor noise and optical characteristics.
-Fake images show characteristic deviationsâ€”bumps and dipsâ€”that reflect the diffusion-denoising process used by Stable Diffusion.
+Fake images show characteristic deviations—bumps and dips—that reflect the diffusion-denoising process used by Stable Diffusion.
 These frequency-domain artifacts are the **primary forensic feature** that the deep learning models will learn to detect.

 ### 5.5 Color and Texture Analysis

 ![HSV saturation distribution and LBP texture comparison](images/task1_cell40_img1.png)

-**Figure 6 â€” Color Saturation & LBP Texture Analysis.** This three-panel figure examines two additional forensic signals:
+**Figure 6 — Color Saturation & LBP Texture Analysis.** This three-panel figure examines two additional forensic signals:

 - **Left panel (HSV Saturation):** The saturation histograms reveal that fake images (mean: 88.28) are consistently more saturated than real images (mean: 70.76), a difference of approximately 17.5 units.
 This hyper-saturation is a known artifact of generative models, which tend to produce overly vivid colors.
 - **Center panel (LBP Texture):** The Local Binary Pattern (LBP) histograms capture micro-texture statistics.
 Real images exhibit richer, more diverse micro-texture distributions due to the combination of natural surface textures and camera sensor noise.
 Fake images show smoother, less varied LBP distributions, reflecting the inherently smooth outputs of neural networks.
-- **Right panel (LBP Difference):** The difference plot (Real âˆ’ Fake) highlights specific LBP codes where the two classes diverge most.
+- **Right panel (LBP Difference):** The difference plot (Real − Fake) highlights specific LBP codes where the two classes diverge most.
 Positive bars indicate texture patterns more prevalent in real images; negative bars indicate patterns more common in fakes.

 ### 5.6 Noise Residual Analysis

 ![Noise residual analysis showing sensor noise patterns](images/task1_cell41_img1.png)

-**Figure 7 â€” Noise Residual Analysis.** This figure examines camera sensor noiseâ€”one of the most reliable forensic signals for image authenticity verification.
+**Figure 7 — Noise Residual Analysis.** This figure examines camera sensor noise—one of the most reliable forensic signals for image authenticity verification.
 The noise residual is computed by subtracting a Gaussian-blurred version of each image from its original, isolating the high-frequency noise component.

 - **Top row:** Sample noise residuals from real images, showing random, spatially uniform patterns characteristic of Poisson (shot) noise and Gaussian (read) noise from camera sensors.
-- **Bottom row:** Sample noise residuals from fake images, showing more structured, non-random patternsâ€”the residuals of the diffusion-denoising process.
+- **Bottom row:** Sample noise residuals from fake images, showing more structured, non-random patterns—the residuals of the diffusion-denoising process.
 - **Right panels:** Noise standard deviation distributions.
-Real images (std: 10.39) exhibit higher noise variance than fake images (std: 13.03), though the counterintuitive direction of this metric (fake noise std being *higher*) suggests the noise in fake images is of a fundamentally different characterâ€”structured rather than random.
+Real images (std: 10.39) exhibit higher noise variance than fake images (std: 13.03), though the counterintuitive direction of this metric (fake noise std being *higher*) suggests the noise in fake images is of a fundamentally different character—structured rather than random.

 ### 5.7 Forensic Findings Summary